agordon/datamash/examples/readme.md

 Using `datamash` we can quickly explore the dataset and answer simple question, such as:

-How many genes are transcribes from both strands (that is, they have isoforms with both positive and negative strands. strand column is number 4):
+How many genes are transcribed from both strands (that is, they have isoforms with both positive and negative strands. strand column is number 4):

     $ cat genes.txt | datamash -s -g 13 countunique 4 | awk '$2>1'